 By: Dr. Jamie Rae Walker

-Creating healthy environments that that support healthy choices does not have to be scary!
+Creating healthy environments that support healthy choices does not have to be scary!
 Let’s take this time to stroll through a few ways to get stated without getting frightened!

 - Start small!
 For example, let’s say you are not ready to pass a Community-wide Healthy Events policy.
 You could look at working on the organization or association level.
 That is your single organization could pass a healthy food meeting policy that indicates you will have at least one healthy choice at all meetings that have food.
 Or, a local restaurant association can start by getting members to elect to offer adults to purchase kids meals for the regular kid’s meal price so they are not charged for selecting to purchase a meal of smaller portions.